 Our attorneys represent employers on issues relating to their fiduciary status, prohibited transactions, tax qualification and Department of Labor, Securities and Exchange Commission, and FINRA examinations of retirement plan and IRS issues.

 We work with both private and public sector entities and their plans and fiduciaries and also represent plans, employers, and fiduciaries before federal agencies such as the DOL and IRS.
 We consult with broker-dealers, banks, registered investment advisers, trust companies, insurance companies and mutual fund management companies on 401(k) recordkeeping services, investment products, and issues related to plan investments and retirement income.
-Our attorneys also represent broker-dealers and registered investment advisers and insurance companies on issues related to fiduciary status and compliance, prohibited transactions and internal procedures, including most recently on the ramifications of the DOL’s Fiduciary Duty Rule.
-We have drafted agreements, disclosure documents, and Written Supervisory Procedures to assist with the implementation of the new standard of care, and supervision of that standard in the event the Fiduciary Duty Rule does, in fact, become applicable.
+Our attorneys also represent broker-dealers, registered investment advisers, and insurance companies on issues related to fiduciary status and compliance, prohibited transactions and internal procedures, including most recently on the implementation of the SEC’s Regulation Best Interest (Reg BI).
+We have drafted agreements, disclosure documents, and Written Supervisory Procedures to assist with the implementation of the new standard of care, and supervision of that standard ahead of Reg BI compliance date of June 30, 2020.

 Our experience also includes advising insurance companies and investment managers on the development of products and services that are consistent with ERISA’s fiduciary standards and prohibited transaction restrictions, including retirement income investments and guaranties.